 Fiber Optics: Textile Practice in French Literature and Art

-French R1A fulfills the first half of the Reading and Composition Requirement in the College of Letters and Science.
-Classes conducted in ENGLISH.
+French R1A satisfies the first half of the Reading and Composition Requirement.
+Classes are conducted in ENGLISH